5 Effective Ways to Unblock Websites

 In this sense, Smart DNS services are only really useful for unblocking geographically restricted websites or changing your Netflix region.
 We don’t recommend using Smart DNS for bypassing censorship or accessing restricted websites at work.

 For unblocking streaming content, however, Smart DNS is often an excellent option.
-It is usually cheaper than a VPN, offers faster connection speeds, and is compatible with a wider range of devices.
-You can read more about Smart DNS vs VPN services in our dedicated article.
+Smart DNS is usually cheaper than a VPN, offers faster connection speeds, and is compatible with a wider range of devices.

 To unblock websites with a Smart DNS service: